Schoolgirl reading

 All our newer titles are dyslexia friendly.

 The easy readers have black and white illustrations.
-This is Claire, who has moved to the UK from Hong Kong, and is finding the winter chilly!
+This is Claire, who has moved to the UK from China, and is finding the winter chilly!

 Reviews From Children: